soraxas/firmware/README.md

   - `ifPendingId/ifNotPendingId <idx> <keyId>` looks into postponing queue at `idx`th waiting key nad compares it to the `keyId`.
   - `consumePending <n>` will remove n records from the queue.
   - `resolveSecondary` allows resolution of secondary roles depending on the next key - this allows us to accurately distinguish random press from intentional press of shortcut via secondary role.
 See `resolveSecondary` entry under Layer switching.
 Implicitly applies `postponeKeys` modifier.
-  - `ifShortcut [KEYID]*` will wait for next keypresses until the key is released.
+  - `ifShortcut/ifNotShortcut [KEYID]*` will wait for next keypresses until the key is released.
 If the next keypresses correspond to the provided arguments (hardware ids), the keypresses are consumed and the condition is performed.
 This is shorter and simpler version of `resolveNextKeyEq`.
 E.g., `ifShortcut 090 089 final tapKey C-V; holdKey v`.
+  - `ifGesture/ifNotGesture` just as `ifShortcut`, but breaks after 500ms instead of when the key is released.
   - `resolveNextKeyEq <queue idx> <key id> <timeout> <adr1> <adr2>` will wait for next (n) key press(es).
 When the key press happens, it will compare its id with the `<key id>` argument.
 If the id equals, it issues goto to adr1.
 Otherwise, to adr2.
 See examples.
 Implicitly applies `postponeKeys` modifier.
     - `arg1 - queue idx` idx of key to compare, indexed from 0.
 Typically 0, if we want to resolve the key after next key then 1, etc.
     - `arg2 - key id` key id obtained by `resolveNextKeyId`.
 This is static identifier of the hardware key.